aethros/csci6461/README.md

 java                # Command to start JDK Runtime Environment
     -agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=localhost:5050
                     # Java Debug Wire Protocol option, with Debug Transport type `socket`.
 Address set to local port.
-    -XX:+ShowCodeDetailsInExceptionMessages
-                    # Set exception messages to contain snippets of the code where the Exception was raised.
     --module-path   # A `:` separated list of directories, each directory is a directory of modules.
     --add-modules   # Root modules to resolve in addition to the initial module. <module name> can also be ALL-DEFAULT, ALL-SYSTEM, ALL-MODULE-PATH.
     -classpath      # A `:` separated list of directories, JAR archives, and ZIP archives to search for class files.